manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

 ## Troubleshooting
 - “VLC not found”: ensure `vlc --version` runs in the same session.
 - “Module not found”: verify the path to `Videoscreenshot.psd1` when importing the module manually.
+- “Cropper failed due to missing packages”: by default, the module tries to install them.
+If you used -NoAutoInstall, install manually with python -m pip install <packages> or remove the switch.
 - “Resume/processed not working”: the module records lines to `<SaveFolder>\.processed_videos.txt` via `Write-ProcessedLog`. `Start-VideoBatch` also honors `-ResumeFile` by skipping items up to that file

+### GDI-specific tips
+- Ensure an interactive desktop session is active (RDP/minimized/locked screens can interfere).
+- Prefer the Primary display; multi-monitor/VM environments may vary in behavior.
+- If GDI capture is unreliable, try VLC snapshot mode (-UseVlcSnapshots) which is less dependent on desktop state.

+## Performance tips
+- For large image sets, tune the cropper’s --max-workers (I/O-bound workloads often benefit up to the number of cores; start modestly).
+- Place -SaveFolder on a fast local SSD to reduce write bottlenecks.
+- Use -VideoLimit for quick smoke tests before running the full batch.
 ---

 For module history, see this folder’s `CHANGELOG.md`.
 For repository-wide changes, see the root `CHANGELOG.md`.